 FOR FACILITATOR USE ONLY: The video displays two female enlisted Air Force members.
 MSgt Sanchez and MSgt McGarrity are speaking in the dining facility about inappropriate touching, weight concerns, reporting options, fear of reporting, and guidance/mentorship from a peer.
-MSgt Sanchez has been experiencing discrimination.
 The video shows a male Service member touching her in a way that made her uncomfortable.
 Despite MSgt McGarrity's encouragement, MSgt Sanchez's fears of what could happen to her prevents her from reporting.
 Sanchez looks physically stressed in the video due to the treatment.